A Guide to Limited Company Bankruptcy

 - The value of its assets is less than the sum of its liabilities, with future liabilities taken into account.

 As a company director, as soon as you become aware the business is insolvent, you must act to limit creditor liabilities.
 Failure to do so could lead to you becoming personally liable for the business’s debts.
-At this point, giving us a call on 08000 746 757 for a confidential and fee-free discussion of your circumstances is strongly advised.

 If the company goes into liquidation then an insolvency practitioner will need to be appointed.
 It is their job to oversee the liquidation process.
 They will take control of the business and: